 President's Cup Night – Saturday, Oct.
 26

 President's Cup Night is packed with exciting competition and entertaining exhibitions.
-The $135,000 Longines FEI Jumping World Cup™ Washington, presented by Events DC, for the President’s Cup, is the highlight of the week with the biggest jumps, most challenging course and the largest purse.
+The $136,300 Longines FEI Jumping World Cup™ Washington presented by Events DC, for the President’s Cup, is the highlight of the week with the biggest jumps, most challenging course and the largest purse.
 The Lindsay Maxwell Charitable Fund WIHS Equitation Finals will determine the best of the best junior rider.
-In addition to the sporting events, there are two exciting horse-related exhibitions--the closing race in the WIHS Shetland Pony Steeplechase Championship Series presented by Charles Owen, and Australian horseman and entertainer Guy McLean.
+And the exciting WIHS Shetland Pony Steeplechase Championship Series presented by Charles Owen is sure to entertain everyone, young or old.